rochars/bitdepth/README.md

 ```

 ## Bit depth codes
-The *original* and *target* params informing the original and target bit depths are **strings** representing the bit depth code.
+The params informing the original and target bit depths are **strings** representing the bit depth code.
 Their values can be:
 - A string representing any integer from "8" to "53" (integer samples)
 - "32f" for 32 bit floating-point
 - "64" for 64 bit floating-point

 ## Range of the samples
-This lib is inteded to be used with PCM audio data.
+This lib is inteded to be used with PCM data.
 Note that:
 - 8-bit samples range from 0 to 255 (unsigned)
 - Other integers are all signed
 - 32 fp and 64 range from -1 to 1